 This is an introductory course in stochastic processes.
-Its purpose is to introduce students into a range of stochastic processes, which are used as modeling tools in diverse fields of applications, especially in the business applications.
-Introduces the most fundamental ideas in the area of modeling and analysis of real-world phenomena in terms of stochastic processes.
-Covers different classes of stochastic processes, such as discrete and continuous-time Markov chains, discrete and continuous time martingales.
+Its purpose is to introduce students into a range of stochastic processes, which are used as modeling tools in diverse fields of applications, especially in business.
+This introduces the most fundamental ideas in the area of modeling and analysis of real-world phenomena in terms of stochastic processes, covering different classes of stochastic processes, discrete and continuous-time Markov chains, and discrete and continuous time martingales.
 A significant portion of the course is devoted to the study of the Brownian motion process, as well as to the study of the Ito stochastic calculus.
 In particular, the concepts of the Ito stochastic integral, Ito differentiation rule, and Ito stochastic differential equation are discussed.
-Presents various applications of the underlying theoretical concepts with emphasis on the application to financial modeling and financial engineering.

-Stochastic Models for Finance I: Equity and Currency Market B90.3323
+This presents various applications of the underlying theoretical concepts with emphasis on the application to financial modeling and financial engineering.
+Stochastic Models for Finance I: Equity and Currency Market B90.3323 Prerequisite: Calculus II.
+3 credits.

 This is a course on mathematical methods for modeling financial markets with emphasis on valuation of financial derivatives.
-The topics include concepts of arbitrage, equivalent martingales measures, price systems with finite and infinite state space, Black-Scholes valuation formula, Girsanov's theorem, general contingent claims pricing, valuation of European and American options, and estimation of the volatility of the asset prices.
+Topics include concepts of arbitrage, equivalent martingales measures, price systems with finite and infinite state space, Black-Scholes valuation formula, Girsanov's theorem, general contingent claims pricing, valuation of European and American options, and estimation of the volatility of the asset

 DOCTORAL COURSE

-Dissertation Seminar B90.9900
+Dissertation Seminar

+B90.9900

 Open only to doctoral students with the permission of the instructor-in-charge.
-Individual meetings with the dissertation adviser and members of the tentative reading committee on the dissertation.
-Occasional group meetings.
+This consists of individual meetings with the dissertation adviser and members of the tentative reading committee on the dissertation.
+There are occasional group meetings.

-Management and Organizational Behavior
+Management and Organizations

 rganizations must be able to compete in environments marked by complex interactions and rapid change.
-The faculty members of the Department of Management and Organizational Behavior offer courses and conduct research on how organizations can better manage internal and external interactions and changes.
+The faculty members of the Department of Management and Organizations offer courses and conduct research on how organizations can better manage internal and external interactions and changes.
 The content ranges from organization-wide topics, such as competitive positioning, managing new technologies, and shaping organizational cultures, to the skills needed by individual managers, such as negotiating and building commitment.

 All courses emphasize (1) applying relevant theory to the analysis of complex organizational problems; (2) experiential learning (through cases and exercises); and (3) a general management focus.
 Our main interest is in managerial practice, and we regard our primary task as applying relevant theory in ways that enhance students' ability to diagnose and manage more effectively complex organizational situations.
 The department's faculty members have published widely on such diverse subjects as strategic change, employee identification, justice/fairness, alternative work arrangements, extra-role performance, organizational learning, innovation and new technologies, knowledge management, and diversification and globalization strategies.
-Chairman: Elizabeth Wolfe Morrison

-Professors: Sally Blout-Lyon, Adam Brandenberger (joint with Economics), Luís Cabral (joint with Economics), Roger Dunbar, Moshe Farjoun, Richard D. Freedman, Ari Ginsberg, Robert B. Lamb, Richard J. Miller, Frances J. Milliken, Elizabeth W. Morrison, Joseph Porac, Kenneth A. Preston, Zur Shapira, William H. Starbuck, Sheila Wellington, Bernie Yeung (joint with Economics)

-Associate Professors: Raghu Garud, Elizabeth Ingrassia, Theresa Lant, Stephen Mezias, Batia Wiesenfeld

-Assistant Professors: Juan Alcacer, Cameron Anderson, Caroline Bartel, Steven Blader, Ya-Ru Chen, Christina Fang, Michelle Gittelman, Gregory Janicik, Raja Kabaliswaran, Anat Lechner, Jennifer Mueller, Gonçalo Pacheco-de-Almeida, Jeffrey Robinson, Rachelle Sampson, Melissa Schilling, Kimberly Wade-Benzoni, Amy Wrzesniewski

-Professors Emeriti: Hrach Bedrosian, William Guth, David Rogers, Dale Zand
+Chairperson: Elizabeth Wolfe Morrison Professors: Sally Blout-Lyon, Adam Brandenberger (joint with Economics), Luís Cabral (joint with Economics), Roger Dunbar, Richard D. Freedman, Ari Ginsberg, Robert B. Lamb, Frances J. Milliken, Elizabeth W. Morrison, Joseph Porac, Kenneth A. Preston, Zur Shapira, William H. Starbuck, Sheila Wellington, Bernie Yeung (joint with Economics) Associate Professors: Raghu Garud, Doug Guthrie (joint with Sociology), Theresa Lant, Anat Lechner, Stephen Mezias, Melissa Schilling, Batia Wiesenfeld Assistant Professors: Juan Alcacer, Cameron Anderson, Caroline Bartel, Steven Blader, Gino Cattani, Gina Dokko, Christina Fang, Michelle Gittelman, Gregory Janicik, Aimee Kane, Gonçalo Pacheco-de-Almeida, Jeffrey Robinson, Amy Wrzesniewski Professors Emeriti: Hrach Bedrosian, William Guth, David Rogers, Dale Zand Department Office: Tisch Hall, 40 West Fourth Street, 7th Floor Web site: www.stern.nyu.edu/mgt M.B.A.
+Program Adviser: Roger Dunbar Courses M.B.A.
+CORE COURSE See pages 15-17 for descriptions.

-Adjunct Faculty: Michael Eisenbud, Seth Freeman, Lynn Gonsor-Anvari, Mitchell Langbert, David Liebeskind, Brian Maruffi, Michael Mazzarese, Joyce Weinburg

-Department Office: Tisch Hall, 40 West Fourth Street, 7th Floor

-Web site: www.stern.nyu.edu/mgt

-M.B.A.
-Program Adviser: Elizabeth Wolfe Morrison

-M.B.A.
-CORE COURSE

-Managing Organizations B01.1302 For description, see page 15.
+Managing Organizations B01.1302 3 credits.